 The initial letter of the pitch associated with the phthora occasionally appears over it.
-Phthorae usually appear over a neume, but can also appear over a pitch indicator, changing its scale.
-For example, the nenano phthora (U+1D0C7), appearing over the diatonic pitch indicator for g (U+1D0A8 U+1D0AD U+1D0EC), shifts the scale from that point forward from diatonic to hard chromatic.
+Phthorae usually appear over a neume, but can also appear over a pitch indicator, changing its scale type.
+For example, the nenano phthora (U+1D0C7), appearing over the diatonic pitch indicator for g (U+1D0A8 U+1D0AD U+1D0EC), shifts the scale from that point forward from diatonic to hard chromatic, since the nenano is a hard chromatic mode.